ahoymrag/ahoymrag.github.io/pending/theNibbler-d1.md

 FADE IN:
 INT.
 ROB'S APARTMENT - NIGHT
 Rob is sitting in his armchair, staring at the wall.
 He looks tired and defeated.
-ROB (voiceover):
+He walks over ROB (voiceover):
 I've been on this case for months.
 Every lead I follow ends up being a dead end.
 Rob takes a sip of his whiskey and looks at the picture of his late wife on the table.